MattKuebrich/roundabout/roundabout_manual.md

 Patch tip: Feeding the DAC with outputs from the divider section, then using that as CV for an oscillator will generate cool arpeggios.

+Patch tip 2: You can use the DAC as an attenuator.
+You actually patch the signal you want attenuated into the right-most DAC output, then patch out of one of the 4 inputs, which will give you decreasing amounts of attenuation.
+The filter CV inputs, for example, aren’t weighted like the oscillator CV inputs.
+This is a way to attenuate the signal before patching into the filter CV.
+You can also use this as a weighted mixer.
+Olegtron did a great writeup about the different uses of a R2R in reference to their [R2R Eurorack module](https://www.olegtron.com/olegtron-r2r-1).

 ## Shift Register
 There are 2, 4-bit shift registers.
 You patch a clock and data pulse into the shift register.